Leveraging Open Information Extraction for More Robust Domain Transfer of Event Trigger Detection: Results and Discussion

 \subsection{Adding Auxiliary MLM Objective}

-Building on findings from recent pre-trained language model domain adaptation, we investigate whether MLM can further boost TD transfer from Wikipedia to the news domain.
-Since \emph{joint} regimes were consistently worse in main results, we examine the MLM effect only on \emph{in-domain training} and \emph{sequential transfer}.
+Building on recent findings from work on PLM domain adaptation \citep{gururangan-etal-2020-dont}, we investigate whether MLM can further boost TD transfer from Wikipedia to the news domain.
+Since \emph{joint} regimes were consistently worse in main results, we examine the MLM effect only for \emph{in-domain training} and \emph{sequential transfer}.
 We achieve this by adding token-level MLM as an auxiliary training objective through an extra MLM head in all model variants.
-The head is active, and its parameters are updated during training and not used during inference.
-The results of our MLM experiments are in Figure~\ref{fig:mlm}. \emph{Sequential transfer} proved to be more efficient than \emph{in-domain training}.
+The head's parameters are updated during training and not used during inference.
+Figure~\ref{fig:mlm} gives the results. \emph{Sequential transfer} proved to be more efficient than \emph{in-domain training}.
 On average, MLM with relations embodied into \emph{implicit} model in \emph{sequential transfer} regime outperforms the best results without MLM.
-Only for EVEXTRA, there is no difference in using relations or not when we incorporate MLM into the \emph{sequential transfer}.
+An exception is the EVEXTRA dataset, where using OIE relations in conjunction with MLM and \emph{sequential transfer} does not lead to performance improvements compared to using only MLM.